e271828e/Flight.jl/docs/notes/design/framework_spec.md

   component's own stage-2 ports — is complete and fresh.
 The fused idiom stands: compute each law once, in a stage; publish it; let `f`/`g` copy from `y`.
-The interfaces *reward* single-source-of-truth (nothing ever needs computing twice) rather than claiming to make duplication unwritable — a claim no prototype could honestly make anyway, since `f` always had `u` and the published state (row 15).
+The interfaces *reward* single-source-of-truth (nothing ever needs computing twice) rather than making duplication unwritable (rows 15, 35).
 - **[Guards](#g-guard) and handlers read the same fresh world.** At a step [boundary](#g-boundary), the order is *integrate → project → [boundary sweep](#g-sweep) → guards*, so by guard/handler time `y` is a fresh decode of exactly the state being transformed, and the state views are